 Orthostatic proteinuria is a benign condition (most common among children and adolescents) in which proteinuria occurs mainly when the patient is upright.
 Thus, urine typically contains more protein during waking hours (when people are more often upright) than during sleep.
 It has a very good prognosis and requires no special intervention.

 Causes can be categorized by mechanism.
-The most common causes of proteinuria are glomerular disorders, typically manifesting as nephrotic syndrome (see Table: Causes of Proteinuria).
+The most common causes of proteinuria are glomerular disorders, typically manifesting as nephrotic syndrome (see table Causes of Proteinuria Causes of Proteinuria ).

 The most common causes of proteinuria (and nephrotic syndrome) in adults are